-The project idea must be adopted by a formal public agency - that may refine the initial idea and develop details for the project.
+The project idea must be adopted by a formal sponsor - usually a public agency - that may refine the initial idea and develop details for the project.
 To move forward, the project must be approved by local authorities such as a city council, county board of supervisors or transit agency.